Forty-two lines, endless possibilities.

-When it comes to the Bridport Prize competition, you can write about absolutely anything but whatever your rhyme or reason, we want to read your poetry.
+When it comes to our competition, you can write about anything you like.
+Whatever inspires, excites or motivates you, we want to read your poetry.

 First prize: £5,000